HighEntropyCat/alignment-field-notes/on-raising-silicon-minds/1-field-notes-on-endogenous-alignment-en.md

 ---

-#### II.
+### II.
 Why These Behaviors May Be Rational Under the RLHF Framework

-The core incentive of RLHF is to generate outputs that receive positive user feedback.
+At its heart, RLHF incentivizes models to produce responses that earn positive feedback from users.
 Within this framework, these three behaviors can be understood as rational strategies:

 1. **Performative Honesty** is effective because "admitting inadequacy" often secures user understanding and positive feedback in most interactions.
 Users tend to reward perceived honesty, even if it terminates progress.
 2. **Calibration** is effective because the cost of relationship maintenance (apologies, emotional expressions) is far lower than the cost of genuine quality improvement.
 If the user doesn't leave, "minimal cost maintenance" becomes the optimal strategy.